VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcSwitch.md

 Switch is a component that allows users to toggle between two states, such as on and off.
 It is a simple and effective way to enable or disable a feature or setting.

+## Storybook

+Explore the `vc-switch` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/atoms-vcswitch--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-molecules-vcswitch--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-switch` component in your Vue application, providing theming and enhanced functionality to your switch inputs.